aberke/quiz-widgets/README.md

 - add other share options
 	- mail should be easy
 - facebook app still in development mode
-- handle case of tie
+- handle case of tie?
 - deal with resize event?
 - write api tests
 - write e2e tests